BenjaminDavidPinter/Jobby/README.md

 Caused several hundred thousand tasks to get queued.
 Strange...I'm not sure why.
 It's something I will look into in the future, because I strongly believe that it is the ideal way to implement "When this task is done, requeue it".
 But I'm just not sure exactly how to get that to work yet.

 The next feature I want to implement will be scheduling.
 Right now, you can queue a task, and have it run every so often, but another critical feature will be the ability to say 'I need this to only run between 9am and 5pm'.
 I originally wanted to put this information in attributes on IJobbyJob<T>, but I cannot enforce the implementation of that.
 Instead, I'll probably make it another attribute on the interface.
 I want to avoid scenarios where someone has to 'search' for a way to do something.
 So enforcing it at the interface level is a good way to bring visibility to the feature.

+### 1-22-2023

+Implemented scheduled jobs.
+Learned about a new object type; ```TimeOnly```, which only represents a time of day, and nothing else.
+Super useful for exactly this.

+Most of the implementation was spent trying to wrap my head around doing time math.